King Orders Holding Parliamentary Elections In Accordance With Law, Checks On Electoral Commission's Preparations

-Amman, Apr.
-24 (Petra) -- His Majesty King Abdullah II on Wednesday ordered holding elections for the House of Representatives, in accordance with the law.
+(MENAFN- Jordan Times) Amman - His Majesty King Abdullah on Wednesday ordered holding elections for the House of Representatives, in accordance with the law.

 A Royal Decree was issued, in accordance with Paragraph I of Article 34 of the Constitution, ordering holding the elections in the manner stipulated in the law.

-Coinciding with the decree, His Majesty visited the Independent Election Commission (IEC) and met with its president and board of commissioners to check on preparations to administer and oversee the electoral process.
+Coinciding with the decree, His Majesty visited the Independent Election Commission (IEC) and met with its president and board of commissioners to check on preparations to administer and oversee the electoral process, according to a Royal Court statement.

 During the meeting, the King urged the IEC's board of commissioners and staff to work to ensure the success of the electoral process, calling for zero tolerance of any violations.

-His Majesty stressed that Jordan is embarking on an important stage of political modernisation, which is the beginning of a new phase of platform-based partisan and parliamentary action.
+His Majesty stressed that Jordan is embarking on an important stage of political modernisation, which is the beginning of a new phase of platform-based partisan and parliamentary action, the statement said.

 The King said he directed the government to provide all support to the IEC.